input-output-hk/marlowe-cardano/marlowe-cli/examples/cfd/ReadMe.md

 * [cardano-cli](https://github.com/input-output-hk/cardano-node/blob/master/cardano-cli/README.md)
 * [jq](https://stedolan.github.io/jq/manual/)
 * sed
-* tr
-* basenc

-Signing and verification keys must be provided below for the oracle and party roles: to do this, set the environment variables `PARTY_PREFIX`, `COUNTERPARTY_PREFIX`, and `ORACLE_PREFIX` where they appear below.
+Signing and verification keys must be provided below for the oracle and party roles, or they will be created automatically: to do this, set the environment variables `PARTY_PREFIX`, `COUNTERPARTY_PREFIX`, and `ORACLE_PREFIX` where they appear below.

 ## Preliminaries